lazywithclass/videos/README.md

 `username`, you store only `name` and `surname` and compute the other whenever needed.

 Personal doubt: how much data should I put in the Redux store?
 Do you put everything in there?
 Do you put things you don't need in the `localStorage` and then put them in the State when needed?
+[Here's one take](https://github.com/reduxjs/redux/issues/1287) from the creator of Redux.

 Selectors remind me about [lenses](https://stackoverflow.com/questions/8307370/functional-lenses).